 Choose a theme and start blogging!

-The final step is to choose one of several themes that WordPress provides for your blog.
+Choose one of several themes that WordPress provides for your blog.
 Don’t worry about your choice here, because you can come back and change your theme anytime.
-For now, find the Twenty Fourteen theme and select it for your blog by clicking its thumbnail.
+For now, find the Twenty Fifteen theme and select it for your blog by clicking its thumbnail.

 The Dashboard for your WordPress account loads in your browser window with a message welcoming you to WordPress.
 The Dashboard also displays a few helpful items to help you get started, including